246th Rifle Division: Gomel-Rechitsa Offensive

-On October 15 the attack by the Front's left wing forced a passage across the Dniepr south of Loyew and gained ground fast; by October 20 (when the Front was renamed Belorussian Front) the Soviet forces had carved out a bridgehead 90km wide and 16km deep across the Dniepr, and went on to try to cut the rail line from Rechitsa to Gomel.
+On October 15 the attack by the Front's left wing forced a passage across the Dniepr south of Loyew and gained ground fast; by October 20 (when the Front was renamed Belorussian Front) the Soviet forces had carved out a bridgehead 90 km wide and 16 km deep across the Dniepr, and went on to try to cut the rail line from Rechitsa to Gomel.
 In order to sustain this advance Batov had already been ordered to reinforce the bridgehead with the 354th and 246th Divisions, and they were accordingly re-subordinated to the 27th Rifle Corps.
 This bridgehead was also reinforced with the 9th Tank and 7th Guards Cavalry Corps.
 They faced three extremely worn-down divisions of the German XX Army Corps.
-On October 24, the divisions of 27th Corps punched a 5km-wide breach in the positions of 102nd Infantry Division south of Lipniaki, into which Batov committed the 2nd Guards Cavalry Corps.
+On October 24, the divisions of 27th Corps punched a 5 km-wide breach in the positions of 102nd Infantry Division south of Lipniaki, into which Batov committed the 2nd Guards Cavalry Corps.
 Only an intervention by a battle group of 2nd Panzer Division contained it.
 Heavy fighting raged for more than a week until 2nd Army was forced to begin a phased withdrawal to new positions in the rear.
-By October 28, 27th Corps had advanced another 15-20km, as much as 23km northwest of Loyew, linking up with the advancing forces of 61st Army, but the forces of both armies had by now "shot their bolt", and a halt was called on October 30.
+By October 28, 27th Corps had advanced another 15–20 km, as much as 23 km northwest of Loyew, linking up with the advancing forces of 61st Army, but the forces of both armies had by now "shot their bolt", and a halt was called on October 30.